Become an Educational Leader

 Advance Your Career

 A graduate degree in Jewish education from Hebrew College is more than a teaching credential.
-We offer online graduate degree and certificate programs to help prepare educators to lead, transform and elevate Jewish learning for a pluralistic world.
+We offer a hybrid graduate degree to help prepare educators to lead, transform and elevate Jewish learning for a pluralistic world.
 We focus on helping students develop two critical skills:

 - The ability to become entrepreneurial in their practice of Jewish Education in a rapidly changing world